Effective Tips For Glowing Skin That Really Work

 Sunlight consists of both UVA and UVB rays.

-UVA is the light with the longest wavelength, is the most common wavelength light in sunlight and can penetrate deep into the skin, where it can damage collagen and lead to skin ageing.
+UVA is the light with the longest wavelength.
+It is the most common wavelength light in sunlight and can penetrate deep into the skin, where it can damage collagen and lead to skin ageing.

-UVB light can only penetrate up to the skin’s epidermis layer, but it can contribute to the skin reddening seen in sunburn.
+UVB light can only penetrate as far as the skin’s epidermis layer, but it can contribute to the skin reddening seen in sunburn.

 So make sure that the brand you choose has protection to guard against both UVB and UVA rays.

-Protect your skin from an early age and see you skin continue to look youthful and glowing without harsh damage from the sun.
+Protect your skin from an early age against harsh damage from the sun.

-Over time, these pores can become clogged and blocked, making them expand and leading to blackheads and acne.
+Over time, the pores in our skin can become clogged and blocked, making them expand and leading to blackheads and acne.

 Exfoliation can remove the dry, dull, dead skin cells which can block our pores.